markjprice/cs8dotnetcore3/README.md

 ## I'm listening to my readers - please complete this survey

-If you have come to this GitHub repository then you're probably either a reader of the fifth edition of my book, or you're a potential reader of this and future editions.
+If you have come to this GitHub repository then you're probably either a reader of the fourth edition of my book, or you're a potential reader of this and future editions.
 I would like to hear your opinion about what topics and tools I should cover in the sixth edition.
 Please tell me what you want by completing the survey at the following link:

 https://www.surveymonkey.co.uk/r/6GQWPX9